Jamal-Barkaji/OOPportfolio-Jamal-Barkaji/WeeklyExercises/1GettingStarted/Getting Started.md

 a.
 Change Test to test.\
+java: class test is public, should be declared in a file named test.java

 b.
 Change Emergency to emergency.\
+No errors because I only changed the contents of a string.

 c.
 Remove the first quotation mark in the string.\
+:8:31
+java: ')' or ',' expected

 d.
 Change main to man.\
+The file in the editor is not runnable

 e.
 Change println to bogus.\
+:8:19
+java: cannot find symbol
+symbol:   method bogus(java.lang.String)
+location: variable out of type java.io.PrintStream

 f.
 Remove the semicolon at the end of the println statement.\
+:8:54
+java: ';' expected

 g.
 Remove the last brace in the program.
+:9:6
+java: reached end of file while parsing

 **3. Create a second project called “PersonalDetails” and write a program that outputs some personal details to the screen, e.g. Name, Address, Age, Phone number etc.**